Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Condition Statements
 ~~~~~~~~~~~~~~~~~~~~
+To illustrate using conditions in tests we'll start with an example.
 A common problem encountered while running Selenium tests occurs when an
 expected element is not available on page.
 For example, when running the
 following line: